thunze/abitur/englisch/part_1.md

 ### Introduction
 - purpose of the analysis **> *task***
-	- e. g. *"The purpose of this analysis is to discover the real intention of the speaker / politician / author and" how he tries to influence the audience / readership.*
+	- e. g. *"The purpose of this analysis is to discover the real intention of the speaker / politician / author and how he / she tries to influence the audience / readership."*
+- ***thesis***
-- ***thesis*** (e. g. *"He / She uses many different strategies to [...]"*)
+	- e. g. *"He / She uses many different strategies to [...]"*

 ### Main part – Speech
 - analysis of the structure (introduction, main part, conclusion)